pchev/virtualplanet/trunk/Installer/Linux/DVD/readme.txt

 Depending on your Linux system you must use the files in the DEB or RPM directory.

-Install first the file virtualplanet corresponding to your processor architecture and virtualplanet_data with the basic textures.
+Install first the file libpasastro, then virtualplanet corresponding to your processor architecture and virtualplanet_data with the basic textures.

 Then you can install virtualplanet-extra to add the high resolution textures.